gmart7t2/ord/README.md

 #### 4. Indexing Flags
 - `--index-only-first-transfer`: Activates indexing for only the first transfer of each Ordinal, offering a focused view of initial ownership changes.
-- `--filter-metaprotocol cbrc-20`: Filters the indexing process to only include Ordinals that are associated with the specified metaprotocol, in this case, `cbrc-20`.
+- `--filter-metaprotocol cbrc-20 --filter-metaprotocol "@"`: Filters the indexing process to only include Ordinals that are associated with the specified metaprotocol, in this case, `cbrc-20` and the addressage format `@`.

 #### 5. Running the Server
 `server`: This command starts the `xord` server.